github/docs/content/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide.md

 > [!NOTE]
 > The `@github` chat participant is currently in preview, and only available in [{% data variables.product.prodname_vs %} 2022 Preview 2](https://visualstudio.microsoft.com/vs/preview/) onwards.

-{% data variables.product.prodname_copilot_short %}'s {% data variables.product.prodname_dotcom %}-specific skills expand the type of information Copilot can provide.
+{% data variables.product.prodname_copilot_short %}'s {% data variables.product.prodname_dotcom %}-specific skills expand the type of information {% data variables.product.prodname_copilot_short %} can provide.
 To access these skills in {% data variables.product.prodname_copilot_chat_short %} in {% data variables.product.prodname_vs %}, include `@github` in your question.

 When you add `@github` to a question, {% data variables.product.prodname_copilot_short %} dynamically selects an appropriate skill, based on the content of your question.
 You can also explicitly ask {% data variables.product.prodname_copilot_chat_short %} to use a particular skill.
 For example, `@github Search the web to find the latest GPT4 model from OpenAI.`